Ehrentempel: Post-war

-On 5 July 1945 the American occupying army removed the bodies from the Ehrentempel and contacted their families.
-They were given the option of having their loved ones buried in Munich cemeteries in unmarked graves or their family plots or having them cremated, common practice in Germany for unclaimed bodies.
+On 5 July 1945, the American occupying army removed the bodies from the Ehrentempel and contacted their families.
+They were given the option of having their loved ones buried in Munich cemeteries in unmarked graves, their family plots or having them cremated, common practice in Germany for unclaimed bodies.
 The columns of the structures were recycled into brake shoes for municipal buses and new material for art galleries damaged in the war.
 The sarcophagi were melted down and given to the Munich tram service who used it for soldering material to repair rail and electrical lines damaged by the war.

-On 9 January 1947 the upper parts of the structures were blown up.
+On 9 January 1947, the upper parts of the structures were blown up.
 The centre portion was subsequently partially filled in but often filled with rain water which created a natural memorial.
 When Germany was reunited there were plans made for a biergarten, restaurant or café on the site of the Ehrentempel but these were derailed by the growth of rare biotope vegetation on the site.
 As a result of this, the temples were spared complete destruction and the foundation bases of the monuments remain, intersecting on the corner of Briennerstrasse and Arcisstrasse.
 In the intermittent period of the 1947 destruction and 1990 handover, basements (hitherto unknown to the Americans) were uncovered beneath the structures.
 A small plaque added in 2007 explains their function.